 How many body paragraphs?
 Enough to be convincing, usually three to five for a standard college essay.
 If you are using one extended example (a case study, a historical event), the body paragraphs break down different facets of that single example rather than introducing new ones.

 Start with twice as many examples as your outline calls for.
 Research across types: personal experience, research findings, historical events, news stories, case studies.
-Then cut the weakest ones.
+Research-based examples are the most common type CollegeEssay.org's team works with at the college level because instructors at that level expect cited sources rather than personal anecdotes as the primary evidence.
+Cut the weakest ones.
 The examples that survive should be specific, varied, and genuinely convincing, not just tangentially related.

 A strong illustration essay thesis tells the reader what kind of evidence is coming.
 Avoid vague thesis statements that could apply to any essay on the same topic.